Kaciras/sharp-bug-1/README.md

 # sharp-bug-1

-Steps to trigger:
+Steps to reproduce:

+- On Windows, I'm not sure whether this bug exists in other OS.
-- run `node main.js`
+- Run `node main.js`

 Expected: two image `图片1.avif` and `图片2.avif` are created, and the process successfully exit.